Azure/Azure-Sentinel/README.md

   ]
 }
 ```
-### Run Kql Validation Locally
+### Run KQL Validation Locally
-In order to run the kql validation before submitting Pull Request in you local machine:
+In order to run the KQL validation before submitting Pull Request in you local machine:
 * You need to have **.Net Core 3.1 SDK** installed [How to download .Net](https://dotnet.microsoft.com/download) (Supports all platforms)
 * Open Shell and navigate to  `Azure-Sentinel\\.script\tests\KqlvalidationsTests\`
 * Execute `dotnet test`